 When the rice is almost tender to the bite but slightly firm in the center and looks creamy, after about 18 minutes, add the asparagus, peas and a ladleful of broth.
 Cook, stirring occasionally, until the asparagus and peas are heated through and just tender and the rice is al dente, 2 to 3 minutes more.
 You may find that you did not need all of the broth or that you need more.
 If more liquid is required, use hot water.

 Remove the risotto from the heat and stir in the butter, the cheese and the reserved 1/4 cup broth.
 Season with salt and pepper.
-Spoon onto warmed plates and serve immediately.
+Spoon onto warmed plates and serve immediately with a glass of Amista Sparkling Blanc de Blanc.

 Keep up to date on the latest wine releases, events, and promotions.